winglang/wing/docs/999-contributors/020-development.md

 ## 🏠 What's the recommended development workflow?

-The `npx nx wing` command can be executed from the root of the repository in order to build and run the compiler, SDK and the Wing CLI.
+The `npx nx wing` command can be executed from the root of the repository in order to build and run the compiler, SDK (standard library) and the Wing CLI.
 Nx is configured to make sure only the changed components are built every time.

 To get full diagnostics, use these exports: